Carburetor: Operating principle

-The carburetor is located upstream of the inlet manifold.
-Air from the atmosphere enters the carburetor (usually via an air cleaner), has fuel added within the carburetor, passes through the inlet valve(s) and then enters the combustion chamber.
-Most engines use a single carburetor shared between all of the cylinders, though some high-performance engines have used multiple carburetors.
+Air from the atmosphere enters the carburetor (usually via an air cleaner), has fuel added within the carburetor, passes into the inlet manifold, then through the inlet valve(s), and finally into the combustion chamber.
+Most engines use a single carburetor shared among all of the cylinders, though some high-performance engines historically had multiple carburetors.

-The carburetor works on Bernoulli's principle: the static pressure of the intake air reduces at higher speeds, drawing more fuel into the airstream.
+The simplest carburetors work on Bernoulli's principle: the static pressure of the intake air at the fuel entry point, which can be in a tube which is constant diameter, reduces at higher speeds compared with the pressure in the float chamber which is vented to ambient air pressure, with the pressure difference then forcing more fuel into the airstream.
+If the tube is a constant diameter the configuration is slightly simpler than in the diagram shown to the above right Cross-section schematic.

 In most cases (except for the accelerator pump), the driver pressing the throttle pedal does not directly increase the fuel entering the engine.
 Instead, the airflow through the carburetor increases, which in turn increases the amount of fuel drawn into the intake mixture.

-The main disadvantage of basing a carburetor's operation on Bernoulli's Principle is that being a fluid dynamic device, the pressure reduction in a venturi tends to be proportional to the square of the intake airspeed.
-The fuel jets are much smaller and fuel flow is limited mainly by the fuel's viscosity so that the fuel flow tends to be proportional to the pressure difference.
-So jets sized for full power tend to starve the engine at lower speed and part throttle.
-Most commonly this has been corrected by using multiple jets.
-In SU and other variable jet carburetors, it was corrected by varying the jet size.
+Bernoulli's Principle applies (apart from friction and viscosity and turbulence etc.) to both the air and the fuel, so that the pressure reduction in the air flow tends to be proportional to the square of the intake airspeed, and the fuel in the main jets will obtain a speed as the square root of the pressure reduction so the two will be proportional to each other.
+If the pressure reduction is taken as from a reduction of area along the air flow rather than from ambient pressure to the fuel entry point the effect can be described as the Venturi effect, but that is simply a derivation from the Bernoulli principle at two positions.

+The actual fuel and air flows are more complicated and need correction.
+This might be done variously at lower speeds or higher speeds, or over the whole range by a variable emulsion device to add air to the fuel after the main jets/s.
+In SU and other (e.g. Zenith-Stromberg) variable jet carburetors, it was mainly controlled by varying the jet size.

 The orientation of the carburetor is a key design consideration.
 Older engines used updraft carburetors, where the air enters from below the carburetor and exits through the top.
 From the late 1930s, downdraft carburetors become more commonly used (especially in the United States), along with side draft carburetors (especially in Europe).